Hotmoka/hotmoka/README.md

 ```
 No error has been issued, since the code does not violate any static constraint.
 Note that we used the `--init` switch, since otherwise we would get many errors
-related to the use of the forbidded `io.takamaka.code.*` package.
+related to the use of the forbidden `io.takamaka.code.*` package.
 With that
 switch, we verify the jar as it would be verified before node initialization,
 that is, by considering such packages as legal.